 We swallerd a monstrous-for-us bitter pill when we crossed over to the dark side and started offering these.
 It went down easier because, in the big pitcher, does it really matter what kind of mechanism you use to shift?
 Barely.
 These make a simple process even simpler, and they make riding a bike less stressful for some, so we are all, officially, for 'em.

 Trigger shifters are ugly and take up a lot of room on handlebars, but they're good for people with small hands or if you're building a bike for someone who can't stand to mess a shift up now and then, which, with friction shifting is bound to happen on bumpy trails occasionally.

-Also, make sure your derailleur hanger is straight otherwise these'll be a pain.
+Tertiarically, make sure your derailleur hanger is straight.

 Derailleur cable included and installed.

 discontinued by Shimano, sorry - Deore M590 ISLM590RA, Alivio M4000 ESLM4000RA